 - Information Gain: Information gain is the difference between the entropy of a data segment before the split and after the split.
 The high difference represents high information gain.
 Higher the difference implies the lower entropy of all data segments resulting from the split.
 Thus, the higher the difference, the higher the information gain, and better the feature used for the split.
 Mathematically, the information gain, I, can be represented as follows:

 - E(S1) represents the entropy of data belonging to the node before split

 - E(S2) represents the weighted summation of the entropy of children nodes; Weights equal to the proportion of data instance falling in specific children node.

 - Decision tree topology: Decision tree consists of following different types of nodes:

-- Root node: Top-most node of the tree from where tree starts
+- Root node: Top-most node of the tree from where the tree starts

-- Decision nodes: One or more decision nodes which result in splitting of data in multiple data segments.
+- Decision nodes: One or more decision nodes that result in the splitting of data in multiple data segments.
 The goal is to have the children nodes with maximum homogeneity (purity).

-- Leaf nodes: The node representing data segment having highest homogeneity (purity).
+- Leaf nodes: The node representing the data segment having the highest homogeneity (purity).

 - Decision Nodes represent Features/Attributes: Decision nodes represent the features/attributes based on which data is split into children nodes.

 - Valid decision node or feature: A decision node or a feature can be considered to be suitable or valid when the data split results in children nodes having data with higher homogeneity or lower entropy (weighted entropy of children nodes added to determine overall entropy after the split).